-Risk area Response measures Shifting - Providing customers with a broad range of product options, including less carbon customer intensive products expectations - Building sustainability expertise within the Group to help provide advice and information on the carbon impact of products sourced - Pro-active scanning of customer trends and expectations and ensuring our action meets or exceeds expectations - Commitment to setting emissions reduction targets to decarbonise our operations in line with climate science (during 2021) Environmental - Continuing and accelerating the introduction of technology in our warehouse impacts of operations with focus on implementation of energy efficient lighting. technology - Piloting new low carbon transport technologies (such as electric vehicle technology and biofuels) for use in our commercial fleet, ahead of full adoption once such technologies become technically and economically viable.
-Adaptation to - Business continuity planning ensuring continued service to customers extreme weather - Resilience through supply chain flexibility and lack of fixed manufacturing assets Changing market - Bunzl is largely agnostic to the type of products it sources and supplies.
-This allows dynamics us to follow broader environmental, social and economic trends, entering new markets and seeking new customers where there is a business case for doing so. - Ability to pass through increased cost of products in our supply chain, for example due to carbon pricing mechanisms, to our customers
+Risk area Response measures Shifting customer Providing customers with a broad range of product options, including less carbon intensive products expectations Building sustainability expertise within the Group to help provide advice and information on the carbon impact of products sourced Pro-active scanning of customer trends and expectations and ensuring our action meets or exceeds expectations Setting emissions reduction targets to decarbonise our operations in line with climate science Environmental impacts of technology Continuing and accelerating the introduction of technology in our warehouse operations with focus on implementation of energy efficient lighting.
+Piloting new low carbon transport technologies (such as electric vehicle technology and biofuels) for use in our commercial fleet, ahead of full adoption once such technologies become technically and economically viable.
+Adaptation to extreme weather Business continuity planning ensuring continued service to customers Resilience through supply chain flexibility and lack of fixed manufacturing assets Changing market dynamics Bunzl is largely agnostic to the type of products it sources and supplies.
+This allows us to follow broader environmental, social and economic trends, entering new markets and seeking new customers where there is a business case for doing so.
+Ability to pass through increased cost of products in our supply chain, for example due to carbon pricing mechanisms, to our customers